LemLib/robostats/PRIVACY_POLICY.md

 ## Service Providers

-we may employ third-party companies and individuals for the following reasons:
+We may employ third-party companies and individuals for the following reasons:

 *   To facilitate our Service;
 *   To provide the Service on our behalf;